joinhandshake/fast_inserter/README.md

 ## Usage

+*We write a longer post about this gem at https://joinhandshake.com/engineering/2016/01/26/quickly-inserting-thousands-of-records-in-rails.html*

 In most cases, you probably don't want to use this library and instead should active record.
 However, should you need to use this library, usage instructions are below.

 A basic usage for inserting multiple 'MassEmailsUser' records: